KMahoney/kmahoney.github.io/articles/misconceptions-about-types/index.markdown

 from making your code robust.
 The type checker will keep you honest.
 You can choose to not write unit tests and your code will still run.

+## Compile times

+It's certainly true some languages could use improvement in this area, but this isn't something that's intrinsic to type checking.
+Running your test suite or running your program to check your changes can take up far more time.

 ## Dynamically typed languages don't have types